A kingdom in turmoil or the love of her life. Which one will she save?

-Blade & Rose is a romantic fantasy adventure set in a medieval world sensual and dark, full of magic and greed, love and blades, where factions vie for influence and there are no easy choices.
-If you enjoy epic fantasy, romance, and a strong heroine who never gives up, you'll love this first book in the Blade & Rose series.
+Buy Blade & Rose this November and dive into a medieval world sensual and dark, full of magic and greed, love and blades, where factions vie for influence and there are no easy choices.

-Click the Instafreebie button to the left to download the 64-page preview!
+Click the Instafreebie button to the left to download the free 64-page sneak preview!

 Out the fifth-story window, or not at all.